aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/handle-variances/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Set project start date & handle task variances Aspose.Tasks
+# Set project start date and handle task variances

 ## Introduction
 In the world of project management, **set project start date** is one of the first actions you take to give your schedule a solid foundation.
 Aspose.Tasks for Java makes this step—and the subsequent handling of task variances—straightforward and reliable.
-In this tutorial you’ll learn how to set the project start date, set task duration, and manage project variances efficiently.
+In this tutorial you’ll learn how to set the project start date, set task duration, and manage task variances efficiently.

 ## Quick Answers
 - **What is the primary method to set the project start date?** Use `project.set(Prj.START_DATE, …)` with a `java.util.Calendar` instance.